Find Affordable College Courses

 Newark, NJ

-Our analysis found Essex County College to be the best value school for general social sciences students who want to pursue a associate degree in New Jersey.
-Located in the city of Newark, Essex is a public school with a moderately-sized student population.
+Our 2023 rankings named Essex County College the best value school in New Jersey for general social sciences students working on their associate degree.
+Located in the city of Newark, Essex is a public college with a medium-sized student population.

-In-state tuition fees for undergraduate students at Essex are $8,966 per year.
+The average tuition and fees for an in-state undergraduate at Essex are $8,966 a year.
 While working on their Associate Degree, social sciences majors at Essex accumulate an average of around $8,334 in student debt.

 Best Value General Social Sciences Colleges in the Middle Atlantic Region

-Explore all the Best Value General Social Sciences Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Value General Social Sciences Schools in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded